pixelass/react-stickyroll/guide/configue-stickyroll/Readme.md

 ## Next steps

 These options are fully optional.
-It's noe time to take a step to the next level and explore more internal features of Stickyroll.
+It's now time to take a step to the next level and explore more internal features of Stickyroll.